About the UROP Program

 The scholarship funds are paid in two portions, once when the project is approved and the final payment when all the requirements are met.
 Students should check with the Office of Financial Aid to determine how UROP funding could potentially apply toward their financial aid award.

 You should plan in advance for submitting UROP proposal.
 It typically takes up to six months of planning to submit a quality proposal.
 Applications for the fall deadline will occur in October and the spring deadline will occur in February.
 Due to funding, not all proposals are approved.

 What are the research projects you could work on?

 You can develop your own research topic and find a faculty mentor who matches your research interests.

-You may work under a faculty led research project.
+You may work on a faculty-led research project.
 To learn more about faculty research initiatives, visit the searching for a faculty mentor page for more information.

 Timeline and Process